Ariton E. Xhafa

 Areas of Interest

-Wireless communications, queueing and networking, quality of service in cellular networks, indoor wireless LAN's, OFDM, handover management, resource allocation and scheduling, and wireless sensor networks.
+Wireless communications and networking, hardware security, software security, and wireless security protocols, quality of service in cellular networks, indoor wireless LAN's, OFDM, handover management, resource allocation and scheduling, and wireless sensor networks.

 Employment History